Mdhvince/RAG_LLM/README.md

 - [x] Prompt generation for memory
 - [x] A Nice UI using [Streamlit](https://streamlit.io/) + a debug section so follow the LLM Thought process (Made from scratch)

 I am still looking for more things to implement.
 The repo is not meant to be a full-fledge product, I am just having some fun.

+Note: Because of the limited hardware I have, I am using a small model (flan-t5-small) with no additional training.
+The goal is to have a working prototype of the things described above.

 [vid.webm](https://github.com/Mdhvince/RAG_LLM/assets/17160701/23dea16e-e274-4a0d-90ba-f55288b13b08)